nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 6. Refer to Features for a more in-depth explanation of all commands available.

 ## How SplitLah works
 - An activity represents a single group activity, paid for by one person.
-An activity stores a list of its participants, the payer and how much each participant owes.
+It stores a list of its participants, the payer and how much each participant owes.
   - Example: `Lunch at a restaurant`
   - Consisting of the following participants: